gwdetchar/gwbootstrap/README.md

 ## Usage

-The primary advantage of `gwbootstrap` is that it provides interferometer- specific color styling for navbars, buttons, and cards through the following
+The primary advantage of `gwbootstrap` is that it provides interferometer-specific color styling for navbars, buttons, and cards through the following classes:
-classes:

 <table style="width:86%;">
 <colgroup>